Hub-OS/documentation-website/docs/01-client/03-packages.md

-mutual_exclusions = ["Freeze"] # prevents conflicting statuses from applying, prioritizes the last applied status blocked_by = [] # any status in the list can block this status when applied on the same hit as this status blocks_flags = [] # any status in the list will be blocked when applied on the same hit as this status blocks_actions = true # prevents the player from using Actions and animating blocks_mobility = true # prevents the player from moving durations = [90] # a list of durations for each supported level of the status
+mutual_exclusions = ["Freeze"] # prevents conflicting statuses from applying, prioritizes the last applied status blocked_by = [] # any status in the list can block this status when applied on the same hit as this status blocks_flags = [] # any status in the list will be blocked when applied on the same hit as this status blocks_actions = true # prevents entities from using Actions, animating, and pauses or cancels the current movement blocks_mobility = true # prevents entities from moving durations = [90] # a list of durations for each supported level of the status

 # this section is optional, see the Battle section for an example